On (spinor)-helicity and bosonization in $AdS_4/CFT_3$: AdS/CFT Dictionary

 \subsection{Bulk-to-boundary propagators for (massless) fields}

-We will mostly deal with massless fields of arbitrary spin.
-They are $AdS/CFT$ dual to higher spin currents.
+We will mostly deal with massless fields of arbitrary spins.
+They are AdS/CFT dual to higher spin currents.
 They can be described by symmetric tensors $\Fron_{\mm_1...\mm_s}(x)$ that obey (in our units of cosmological constant) the Klein-Gordon equation

 together with the tracelesness and transversality constraints.
 The latter is a result of partial gauge fixing of $\delta \Fron_{a_1...a_s} = \nabla _{(a_1} \xi_{a_2...a_s)}$.
 The value of the mass-like term is determined by the gauge invariance.
 To get a massive spin-$s$ field one should replace the fixed mass of the massless field in \eqref{FronsdalEq} with a free parameter $m^2$.
-We will often use the dictionary between world and fiber tensors established with the help of $AdS_4$ vierbein $h^a\equiv h^a_\mm \, dx^\mm$.
+We will often use the dictionary between world and fiber tensors established with the help of AdS${}_4$ vierbein $h^a\equiv h^a_\mm \, dx^\mm$.

 Taking advantage of the isomorphism $sl(2,\mathbb{C})_{\mathbb{R}}\sim so(1,3)$, we can replace every vector index $m=0,...,3$ with bi-spinor $x^{\ga\gad}\equiv \sigma_m^{\ga\gad} x^m$.
 Likewise, a traceless symmetric rank-$s$ tensor $\Fron^{a_1...a_s}$ becomes $\Phi^{\ga(s),\gad(s)}$, where we introduced a shorthand $\ga(s)$ for a group of symmetric indices $\ga_1...\ga_s$.
 Analogously, vierbein $h^a$ morphs into $h^{\ga\gad}$, see Appendix \ref{app:notation} for more notation.